equinor/probabilit/README.md

 **Example 2 - Bird survival.**
-Here is another example illustrating _composite distributions_, where the argument to one distribution is another distribution.
+This example illustrates _composite distributions_, where the argument to one distribution is another distribution.
-Suppose we have a distribution governing the number off eggs per bird nest for a certain species, and a survival probability.
+Suppose we have a distribution governing the number off eggs per bird nest for a certain species, and each hatched bird a survival probability.
 What is the distribution of the number of birds that survive per nest?

 ```pycon